blockjoy/blockvisor-protocols/docs/HOWTO.md

 ## BlockJoy API Integration

-The protocol implementation interacts with the BlockJoy API through a combination of metadata configuration and runtime interface files.
+The protocol implementation interacts with the BlockJoy API through a combination of metadata configuration (aka `babel.yaml`) and runtime interface files (aka Rhai scripts).

 ### Protocol Metadata (protocols.yaml)

-TODO: First make sure that protocol is defined in `protocols.yaml`.
+First make sure that protocol you create image for, is defined in `protocols.yaml`.
+This is root entity that groups all implementations of the same protocol.

-### Image Metadata (babel.yaml)
+### Protocol Image Metadata (babel.yaml)

-The `babel.yaml` file defines the image's metadata that the BlockJoy API needs to:
+The `babel.yaml` file defines the protocol image's metadata that the BlockJoy API needs to:
+- Define available image variants
 - Set up resource requirements (CPU, memory, disk)
 - Configure networking and firewall rules
-- Define available protocol variants
 - Establish container settings
-- Set protocol visibility and access properties
+- Set variant visibility and access properties

-This metadata is used by the API for deployment planning and resource allocation, but the actual protocol configuration and runtime behavior are controlled through the RHAI files.
+This metadata is used by the API for deployment planning and resource allocation, but the actual protocol image configuration and runtime behavior are controlled through the RHAI files.

-### Runtime Interface (RHAI Files)
+### Runtime Interface (Rhai scripts)

-The RHAI files (`main.rhai` and `aux.rhai`) serve as the primary configuration interface between your protocol and the BlockJoy API.
+The Rhai scripts (`main.rhai` and other imported like `aux.rhai`) serve as the primary configuration interface between your protocol image and the BlockJoy API.
 These files:
-1. Access the protocol metadata through the `node_env()` function
+1. Access the protocol image metadata through the `node_env()` function
-2. Configure protocol behavior based on the selected variant
+2. Configure protocol image behavior based on the selected variant
 3. Initialize and manage protocol services
 4. Report node status back to the API

 ### Node Environment Configuration

-The API provides access to deployment configuration through the `node_env()` function in RHAI files.
+The API provides access to deployment configuration through the `node_env()` function in Rhai script.
 This function exposes metadata from `babel.yaml` along with runtime information:

 ```rust
 pub struct NodeEnv {